Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

 ### Option 1: If installing using a downloaded RPM package

-1. Install EPEL (Extra Packages for Enterprise Linux), if not already installed
+1. Install EPEL (Extra Packages for Enterprise Linux), if not already installed:

     ```bash
     $ sudo yum install epel-release